BhaskarMukhoty/LocalZO/README.md

 # LocalZO
 Direct Training of SNN using Local Zeroth Order Method

 @inproceedings{mukhoty2023direct,
-  title={Energy Efficient Training of SNN using Local Zeroth Order Method}, author={Mukhoty, Bhaskar and Bojkovic, Velibor and de Vazelhes, William and Zhao, Xiaohan and De Masi, Giulia and Xiong, Huan and Gu, Bin}, booktitle={Conference on Neural Information Processing Systems}, year={2023}
+  title={Direct Training of SNN using Local Zeroth Order Method}, author={Mukhoty, Bhaskar and Bojkovic, Velibor and de Vazelhes, William and Zhao, Xiaohan and De Masi, Giulia and Xiong, Huan and Gu, Bin}, booktitle={Conference on Neural Information Processing Systems}, year={2023}